 The Exchange Transfer List will be cleared in early January.
 If you requested to be placed on the list before August 2016, your name will be removed.
-If you do not want email anita@mco-seiu.org by Jan.
+If you do not want your name to be removed, please email anita@mco-seiu.org by Jan.
 1.